o3de/o3de.org/content/docs/userguide/load-definition-file.md

 ---
-description: ' Use the Load Definition File node in the &ALYlong; &script-canvas;
-  editor to load the time of day preset file and update the sky. '
+description: ' Use the Load Definition File node in the Amazon Lumberyard Script Canvas editor to load the time of day preset file and update the sky. '
 title: Load Definition File
 ---